overbrowsing/pluto/README.md

 ## Overview

-*Pluto* is a research tool for measuring URL lifespan, link rot, and web content change.
-It reconstructs a URL’s history by checking the live web and every compatible archive in our [web-archive.txt](https://github.com/overbrowsing/web-archive.txt) registry, then classifies it from S0 (alive and unchanged) to S4 (confirmed disappearance).
-Findings are corroborated across archives rather than trusted from a single source, following the Roman maxim *testis unus, testis nullus* ("one witness is no witness").
+*Pluto* is a research tool for reconstructing web URL histories.
+It supports research into URL lifespan, link rot, content change, and web persistence by comparing live sites with compatible web archives listed in our [web-archive.txt](https://github.com/overbrowsing/web-archive.txt) registry.
+Findings are corroborated across archives rather than relying on a single source, following the Roman maxim testis unus, *testis unus, testis nullus* (one witness is no witness).
 Built for HPC-scale longitudinal research, *Pluto* supports checkpointing, job sharding, per-archive rate limiting, and queryable Parquet output.

 ## Installation